SanderMertens/flecs/Manual.md

 Position, SomeEntity.Velocity
 ```

 This will match all antities with the `Position` component, and pass the `Velocity` component of `SomeEntity` to the system.
-The equivalent of this functionality would be to pass handles to `SomeEntity` and `Velocity` with the `ID` component, and then do an `ecs_get` from within the system, like so:
+The equivalent of this functionality would be to pass handles to `SomeEntity` and `Velocity` as empty columns, and then do an `ecs_get` from within the system.
+The system modifier would then look like this:

 ```
-Position, ID.SomeEntity, ID.Velocity
+Position, .SomeEntity, .Velocity
 ```

-Using the `ENTITY` modifier is however much less verbose, and can potentially also be optimized as the framework may use a more efficient version of `ecs_get`.
+Using the `ENTITY` modifier is however much less verbose, and can potentially also be optimized as the framework may use a more efficient version of `ecs_get` as flecs can cache the component value inbetween iterations.

-`ENTITY` columns are available to the system as a shared component.
+`ENTITY` columns are available to the system as a shared columns.

 ### System API
 Now that you now how to specify system queries, it is time to find out how to use the columns specified in a query in the system itself!
 First of all, lets take a look at the anatomy of a system.
 Suppose we define a system like this in our application `main`: